Container Closure Integrity Testing

 Description: Detects package defects using an electrical current.

-Best Application: This technology is suitable for use with liquid-filled parenteral drug product containers and syringes, where the packaging is far less conductive than the liquid inside.
+Best Application: This technology is suitable for use with liquid-filled parenteral drug product glass vials and syringes, where the packaging is far less conductive than the liquid inside.

 Instrumentation: FMS-760 Oxygen Headspace Analyzer